 Deciding which legal theory to use in your case is only the first step in your case.
 Our law firm knows how to pursue your claim in state or federal court, and our skilled legal team knows how to negotiate with the parties responsible for your illness.
 We’ll take them to court if a settlement cannot be reached.
 At every step of the way, we keep your best interests in mind while keeping you up-to-date on your case’s progress.

-For your mesothelioma claim, turn to an Illinois law firm with a record of success and a team of skilled accident attorneys who know how to get results.
+For your mesothelioma claim, turn to an Illinois law firm with a record of success and a team of skilled Illinois mesothelioma lawyers who know how to get results.

 Salvi, Schostok & Pritchard P.C., offers a free, no-obligation evaluation mesothelioma claims in Chicago and throughout Illinois.
 You will not pay for our legal services unless we obtain compensation for you and your family.
-Contact a mesothelioma lawyer in Chicago toll free at 312-372-1227 or use our free online contact form.
+Contact an Illinois mesothelioma lawyer today.

 Sadly, the prognosis for mesothelioma cancer is grim – most patients die within a year or two after diagnosis.